Rotating rod and ball: Acknowledgements

 \section{Acknowledgements}

 The work of the first author was supported by Gda\'{n}sk University of Technology by the DEC 14/2021/IDUB/I.1 grant under the Nobelium - 'Excellence Initiative - Research University' program.
-The second coauthor was supported by the Center for Research and Development in Mathematics and Applications (CIDMA) through the Portuguese Foundation for Science and Technology (FCT), within projects UIDB/04106/2020 and UIDP/04106/2020.
+The second author was supported by the Center for Research and Development in Mathematics and Applications (CIDMA) through the Portuguese Foundation for Science and Technology (FCT), within the projects UIDB/04106/2020, UIDP/04106/2020, and CoSysM3, ref.
+2022.03091.PTDC.
+We thank the anonymous referee for their valuable comments.